 Is frangible ammo bad for the barrel?

-Maybe you are using steel bristle bore brushes to do the cleaning against the barrel, what may be in fact damaging the barrel is not the frangible ammo but rather that you are using steel brushes to scrub and clean the barrel instead of something slightly less abrasive.
-The more enthusiastic you are when you are cleaning out the barrel, the more worn out it will become.
+Maybe you are using steel bristle bore brushes to do the cleaning against the barrel.
+What may be damaging the barrel is not the frangible ammo.
+Instead, it’s using a steel brush to scrub and clean the barrel instead of something slightly less abrasive.
+The more enthusiastic you are when cleaning out the barrel, the more worn out it will become.